7ife/tgba/README.md

 </div>

 ### General Information:
-Launching a telegram bot on your own NGINX & PHP-FPM server in Android system through Termux.
-You don't have to pay for the domain and hosting, we'll run it in Localhost in your Android device.
+Launching a telegram bot in Android via Termux.
+You don't have to pay for the domain and hosting, we'll run it in NodeJS in your Android device.

 <div align="right">